srobo/reverse-proxy/README.md

-# Student Robotics Website
+# Student Robotics Website Reverse Proxy

 [![Build status][build-badge]][build-page]

-The Student Robotics public website.
+The reverse proxy which pulls together all the pieces of the Student Robotics public website.

 ## Getting Started

-1. [Install Ruby][install-ruby]

-2. Install Bundler (1.x) and Rake

-    ```
-    $ gem install 'bundler:~>1' rake
-    ```

-3. Install [Node Package Manager (npm)][install-npm]

-4. Start the app in development mode

-    ```shell
-    $ rake dev
-    ```

-### To work on the reverse proxy

-Right now the Student Robotics website is also acting as the main reverse proxy for studentrobotics.org.
-If you are changing the nginx config, you should test the reverse proxy is working before you commit.
-To do this, do the following:

 1. [Install Docker][docker]